 As Fox distribution distribution Chris Aronson put it, “Even the bad reviews said Rami Malek’s performance was great.
 The movie’s audience wasn’t put off by the bad reviews.”

-A flop with the critics, a Queen at the box office: here are all the reasons you should go and see what all the fuss is about:
+A flop with the critics, a Queen at the box office: here are all the reasons you should see what all the fuss is about.

 It will rock you

 That’s the last time we mention that song, we promise.
 Anyway, whether you side with the critics or not, there’s one aspect about the film that just about everyone can agree on – its musical appeal.
 The movie features strong concert sequences and musical moments, complete with a run-through of all the greatest hits that fans wanted to hear.

 “We noted that whether or not we saw the above-noted issues as a deal breaker,” explained critic Scott Mendelson, “even many of the negative reviews admitted that the film offered surface-level entertainment value and superficial musical spectacle.”

 Like the point made above, the critics and the audience members could at least agree that Malek soared as the central character.
 Although we were apprehensive at his attempt to portray the infamous frontman, the Mr. Robot star did so with finesse – it was like he was born for the role.